-It's important to use good materials when you learn.
+It’s important to use good materials when you learn.
 Not just to make learning easier and avoid guesswork, but also to learn what people really say in particular situations, and to make good use of your time.
-A quality course is worth the price several times over in terms of time.
+A quality course is worth its price several times over in terms of time savings.

 How can I learn to speak Tagalog fluently?

 Speaking a language fluently doesn’t involve a lot of thinking.
 In fact, the language should be second nature in order to speak it at fluent speed.

 You can achieve this level of familiarity through regular (ideally, daily) practice and review.
 By setting aside 15–30 minutes per day for the course, you’ll build a solid foundation of Tagalog in 6 months.
 You’ll learn the natural way to ask questions and respond to them in various situations.
 You will have made the necessary mental connections to speak without having to pause and think first.
 Start practicing with native speakers as soon as you feel comfortable.

 Real-life dialogues are irreplaceable to become fluent.
 This is why we place a lot of importance on natural, authentic dialogues.
 Fluency doesn’t come from consciously applying rules.
 The grammar is certainly necessary to clarify how the language works, but in the end, fluency comes from regular exposure to and repetition of natural Tagalog sentences.

 See also: The best way to learn Tagalog.

 What is the best way to learn Tagalog?